Comparative literature is the study of the language, literature, and arts of one or more cultures in a historical context.

 Admission Requirements Tabs

-Students in this major may be interested in the Iowa Writers Living-Learning community in University Housing.
+Students in this major may be interested in the Iowa Writers living-learning community in the residence halls.

-Aperture is the department's weblog of student events and activities.
+Aperture is the program's weblog of student events and activities.

 Faculty, Facilities, and Resources

-The department's faculty members offer expertise in the languages and cultural study of the Americas, China, England, France, Germany, Italy, Japan, Spain, and Korea.
-Film and video production faculty are award-winning artists who work in audio production, video installation, documentary filmmaking, and narrative fiction.
-Expertise and direction are available in translation, film and audiovisual history, production, and theory.
+Faculty members offer expertise in the languages and cultural study of the Americas, China, England, France, Germany, Italy, Japan, Spain, and Korea.

 University programs that support students in this major include: